 We have significant investments in vehicles in our operating lease portfolio.
 In accounting for operating leases, management must make a determination at the beginning of the operating lease contract of the estimated realizable value (i.e., residual value) of the vehicle at the end of the lease.
-Residual value represents an estimate of the market value of the vehicle at the end of the lease term.
-At contract inception, we determine pricing based on the projected residual value of the vehicle.
 This evaluation is primarily based on a proprietary model, which includes variables such as age of the vehicle, expected mileage, seasonality, segment factors, vehicle type, economic indicators, production cycle, automotive manufacturer incentives, and shifts in used vehicle supply.
 This internally generated data is compared against third-party, independent data for reasonableness.
 The customer is obligated to make payments during the term of the lease for the difference between the purchase price and the contract residual value plus rental charges.
 However, since the customer is not obligated to purchase the vehicle at the end of the contract, we are exposed to a risk of loss to the extent the value of the vehicle is below the residual value estimated at contract inception.
+For additional information regarding residual value, refer to Note 1 to the Consolidated Financial Statements.

 To account for residual risk, we depreciate automotive operating lease assets to expected realizable value on a straight-line basis over the lease term.
 The estimated realizable value is initially based on the expected residual value established at contract inception.
 Periodically, we review the projected value of the leased vehicle at termination based on current market conditions, and other relevant data points, and adjust depreciation expense as necessary over the remaining term of the lease.
 Management periodically performs a detailed review of the estimated realizable value of vehicles to assess the appropriateness of the carrying value of operating lease assets.
 Impairment of operating lease assets is assessed upon the occurrence of a triggering event.
 Triggering events are systemic, observed events impacting the used vehicle market such as shocks to oil and gas prices that may indicate impairment of the operating lease asset.
-Impairment is determined to exist if the expected undiscounted cash flows generated from the operating lease assets are less than the carrying value of the operating lease assets.
-If the operating lease assets are impaired, they are written down to their fair value as estimated by discounted cash flows.
-There were no such impairment charges in 2021, 2020, or 2019.
+For additional information regarding operating lease impairment, refer to Note 1 to the Consolidated Financial Statements.

 Our depreciation methodology for operating lease assets considers management's expectation of the value of the vehicles upon lease termination, which is based on numerous assumptions and factors influencing used vehicle values.
 The critical assumptions underlying the estimated carrying value of automotive operating lease assets include: (i) estimated market value information obtained and used by management in estimating residual values, (ii) proper identification and estimation of business conditions, (iii) our remarketing abilities, and (iv) automotive manufacturer vehicle and marketing programs.
 Changes in these assumptions could have a significant impact on the operating lease residual value.
-Expected residual values include estimates of payments from automotive manufacturers related to residual support and risk-sharing agreements, if any.
-To the extent an automotive manufacturer is not able to fully honor its obligation relative to these agreements, our depreciation expense would be negatively impacted.